Best Blinkist Alternatives To Check Out in 2023

 Through a process of exclusion, I’ve thoroughly evaluated several contenders in the field of Blinkist alternatives, and I have to say, the competition was tough.

-❌I then turned to Instaread, who impressed me with their original content and article summaries.
-However, their catalog and summary quality didn’t quite hit the mark for me, and I decided to cancel my trial.
+❌ I then turned to Instaread, who impressed me with their original content and article summaries.
+However, their catalog and summary quality didn’t hit the mark for me, so I decided to cancel my trial.

 🏆Finally, we have our winner for the best Blinkist alternatives – ShortForm.
 Although their catalog still has room for growth, their app is outstanding, and they offer PDF versions of their summaries.
 But what really sets them apart is the quality of their summaries – they provide enough information to make it actionable and even replace reading the full book.
 It’s pricier than the other Blinkist alternatives, but the value I receive is worth it.